ohscar/rmalloc/doc/paper/results.rst

 .. [#] http://www.latex-project.org
 .. [#] http://www.phpbb.com - a bulletin-board system

 The results are presented in charts and tables.
-I'll describe what they mean first, then give the resuts.
+I'll describe what they mean first, then give the results.

 Keys to drivers: